-The Canon PowerShot G1 X and the Fujifilm X100F are two enthusiast cameras that were officially introduced, respectively, in January 2012 and January 2017.
+The Canon PowerShot G1 X and the Fujifilm X100F are two enthusiast cameras that were revealed to the public, respectively, in January 2012 and January 2017.
 Both the G1X and the X100F are fixed lens compact cameras that are based on an 1.5-inch (G1X) and an APS-C (X100F) sensor.
-The Canon has a resolution of 14.2 megapixel, whereas the Fujifilm provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 14.2 megapixels, whereas the Fujifilm provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon G1 X vs Fujifilm X100F

 The physical size and weight of the Canon G1 X and the Fujifilm X100F are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X and the Fujifilm X100F are of equal size.
 However, the X100F is markedly lighter (12 percent) than the G1X.
 In this context, it is worth noting that neither the G1X nor the X100F are weather-sealed.

 Concerning battery life, the G1X gets 250 shots out of its NB-10L battery, while the X100F can take 390 images on a single charge of its NP-W126S power pack.
 The power pack in the X100F can be charged via the USB port, which can be very convenient when travelling.